EvelynOct/live-to-kick/README.md

-1) How do I implemented the checklist above step-by-step? \n Create a new Django project.
+1) How do I implemented the checklist above step-by-step?

+Create a new Django project.
 > First of all, I made a new folder in my laptop called live-to-kick (which will be my Django project name).
 Then, I changed the directory in command prompt to the file I created and use the command "python -m venv env" and then "env\Scripts\activate" to activate the virtual environment.
 After that, I opened my VSCode, opened the folder live-to-kick there, then I create a new requirements.txt file and add the needed dependencies and install it using the command "pip install -r requirements.txt" so that we can use those dependencies.
 After that, I just create a django project name live_to_kick by using "django-admin startproject live_to_kick ." command.
 Then, I make a .env file and ensure that "PRODUCTION=False" is there.
 Afterwards, create a .env.prod file with the database credentials from my gmail, then replace tutorial with tugas_individu.
 Then I modify the settings.py file to use the enviroment variable and also add localhost to ALLOWED_HOST and PRODUCTION configuration.
 After that I only need to try running the server to make sure everything went alright, by doing "python manage.py migrate" then "python manage.py runserver" then opening the link "http://localhost:8000" to see if it works or not.